 We then examined genomic signatures of speciation across the pairs of congeneric species across the animal kingdom.
 Species are not typically defined by molecular distances, so all of the species pairs in our study, though formally described as species, may all be at different genetic stages of divergence, or varied amounts of time of divergence.
 If all pairs show the same broader pattern of genetic changes, then they can be thought of as being at different stages along the same underlying process.
 However, if they show very different patterns between species, then multiple underlying processes are possible.

 Among congeneric species, many one-to-one orthologous proteins are nearly identical for several pairs (Figure 3A,D, Supplemental Figure 7), and only few proteins were highly divergent (Supplemental Figure 7).
 Over time, as mutations accumulate throughout the genomes of the two separate species (Figure 3B,C,E,F), the number of completely identical proteins decreases, in a sense turning Figure 3A into 3B.
 Additionally, the total number of protein pairs being compared also decreases because the more-divergent proteins become difficult to detect by BLAST, effectively “dropping off the graph,” and are neither counted for protein sequence identity nor detected in synteny blocks.
 The drop-off threshold appears to be at roughly 40% protein identity (Figure 3, see Supplemental Figure 8 for histograms of all species).
+In the case of Crassostrea, where two of the species are now assigned to the genus Magallana, the observed distributions of protein identity in Figure 3B,C are potentially are a sign of long-past separations, and that what used to be several species in a single genus indeed may be better described as separate genera.
+Similar distributions of protein identity are seen below in Drosophila (Figure 3E,F), and in Daphnia (Supplement Figure 8F).

 Figure 3: Histograms of protein percent identity for Crassostrea / Magallana (A-C) and Drosophila (D-F).
 Protein identity is binned at intervals of 0.1% identity.
 Note the large differences in Y-axis scale, driven by a large number of 100% identical proteins in A and D.